senzing-garage/knowledge-base/presentations/community-practices/guiding-principles.md

 ## Standard practices

-By using standard practices, as Senzing grows, we look for folks familiar with "standard practices" so they don't have to learn "one-off" methods.
+By using standard practices, as Senzing grows, we look for professional familiar with "standard practices" so they don't have to learn "one-off" methods.
+So instead of
+> This is how it's done at Senzing. it should be
+> This is how it ought to be done everywhere.